Deep Saini: Career

 Saini began his academic career at the Université de Montréal, where he spent 18 years as a professor in the Department of Biological Sciences, later serving as the director general of the Institut de recherche en biologie végétale (Plant Biology Research Institute) from 1996-2001.

-He then moved on to leadership roles at other Canadian universities, including dean of the Faculty of Environment (formerly Environmental Studies) at the University of Waterloo, as well as principal of the University of Toronto Mississauga (UTM) campus and vice-president of the University of Toronto.
-During his time as principal of UTM and vice-president of the University of Toronto from 2010 to 2016, Saini oversaw the expansion of program offerings and several multi-million-dollar construction projects on the UTM campus, notably the development and launch of UTM’s medical school, the Mississauga Academy of Medicine.
+He then moved on to leadership roles at other Canadian universities, including dean of the Faculty of Environment (formerly Environmental Studies) at the University of Waterloo, as well as the dual role of principal of the University of Toronto Mississauga (UTM) and vice-president of the University of Toronto.
+During his time as vice-president and principal of UTM from 2010 to 2016, Saini oversaw the expansion of program offerings and several multi-million-dollar construction projects on the campus, notably the development and launch of the Mississauga Academy of Medicine in 2011 and opening of the Innovation Complex in 2014.

 In 2016, he relocated to Australia to take on the role of vice-chancellor and president of the University of Canberra.
 Under his leadership, the University rose to the 58th position among young universities in the world and inaugurated the University of Canberra Public Hospital and Canberra Specialist Medical Centre.

 In January 2020, Saini returned once more to Canada to begin his mandate as the 12th president and vice-chancellor of Dalhousie University in Halifax, Nova Scotia.
 During this time, he led the University at the height of the Covid-19 pandemic, which necessitated the conversion of all in-person learning at Dalhousie to remote instruction.

 In December 2022, it was announced that Deep Saini would be the incoming 18th president and vice-chancellor (formerly principal and vice-chancellor) of McGill University.
 He began his five-year, renewable term on 1 April 2023.
 He has since emphasized the transformative potential of education.
 Saini is McGill's first principal of colour.

 In October 2023, Saini was inaugurated as chair of the board of directors for Universities Canada; prior to that, he was vice-chair and served as a member of the board since 2021.
 In his inaugural address as chair, Saini emphasized the unique role of universities in maintaining a prosperous Canadian society.
 Saini is a member of the Advisory Council for the Order of Canada since 2023.
 Saini appeared on the Maclean's Magazine Power List for education in 2024.